asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ### 2. Hardware Emulation

-Hardware accelerator code and host code is compiled for Zynq programmable logic side and Zynq Cortex ARM A9 processor respectively.
+This simulation will take long but will provide cycle accurate performance and profiling without needing to real physical hardware.
+Hardware accelerator code and host code is compiled for Zynq programmable logic side and Zynq ARM Cortex A9 processor respectively.
 Emulation will run on QEMU which is virtualizing Zynq on your Ubuntu.

-This simulation will take long but will provide cycle accurate performance and profiling without needing to real physical hardware.
+Under the directory

-Under `Vitis-Tutorials/Getting_Started/Vitis/example/zc706/hw_emu/`, you
+`Vitis-Tutorials/Getting_Started/Vitis/example/zc706/hw_emu/`,
-will find `build_and_run.sh` run this script ```$ sh build_and_run.sh```.
+you will find `build_and_run.sh`, run this script ```$ sh build_and_run.sh```.
 After QEMU booted, execute commands below on terminal screen.

 ```console